SDN Children’s Services

 - Ensuring compliance with statutory requirements and regulations set by government, including the ACNC

-- Establishing Board committees as needed to advise and assist
+- Establishing Board committees as needed to advise and assist the Board to fulfil its duties

 - Reviewing and approving all high level policies in accordance with the approved policy framework